 8. Mirror, mirror on the floor…

-If there is one thing babies love, it is looking at themselves, so a mirror is tummy time genius.
+If there is one thing babies love, it is looking at themselves, so a mirror is genius.
 The Brights Starts Sit & See Safari Floor Mirror ($24.95) is baby-safe and stands on its own on the floor.

 9. A new perspective